 448 See Letter from Beth Choroser, Vice President, Regulatory Affairs, Comcast to Marlene H. Dortch, Secretary, FCC, WC Docket No. 21-450 at 1 (filed Dec.
-23, 2021) (arguing that "For providers whose billing cycles do not apply the benefit no later than the start of the first billing cycle after the household's enrollment or transfer strikes that balance.
-Just as in the EBB Program and Lifeline, a provider must pass through the discount in order to claim reimbursement for the discount in the Affordable Connectivity Program.449 Providers may not, for example, charge a customer for the internet service offering, certify a claim for reimbursement, and then later provide the discount to the customer only after receiving the reimbursement.
+23, 2021) (arguing that "For providers whose billing cycles do not (continued....)

+apply the benefit no later than the start of the first billing cycle after the household's enrollment or transfer strikes that balance.
+Just as in the EBB Program and Lifeline, a provider must pass through the discount in order to claim reimbursement for the discount in the Affordable Connectivity Program.
+Providers may not, for example, charge a customer for the internet service offering, certify a claim for reimbursement, and then later provide the discount to the customer only after receiving the reimbursement.
 Failure to comply with these rules may result in administrative forfeitures or other penalties.
 Moreover, to further protect consumers, providers cannot de-enroll a household for non-payment if the provider has failed to timely apply the benefit to the household's bill consistent with this Order.
 To track households that could be de-enrolled for non-payment associated with the ACP-supported service, as well as to support tracking households which would be subject to the non-usage rules, we direct USAC to collect from providers information regarding whether a household is assessed and charged a fee for the ACP-supported service.
 Providers shall retain documentation demonstrating the pass-through of the benefit to the consumer's account.

-147. The ACP Public Notice also sought comment on the proposal to require participating providers to give adequate notice to a household of their delinquent status before terminating the household's service for non-payment, and on the frequency timing, and method of communicating that notice.450 Some commenters support notice requirements before service is terminated and recommend providers use several methods of notification.451 Other commenters do not support notice requirements before terminating a household's service for non-payment and argue such a requirement conflicts with a provider's statutory obligation to apply the program benefit to subscribers on the same terms and conditions as applied to other customers because providers have an existing process to provide notice of delinquency to customers.452 Upon consideration of the arguments, we find that requiring a notice before termination is necessary to inform households that they may be terminated for non-payment.
-As we found in the EBB Program Order, "[p]roviders will have a direct relationship with their customers, and as such, have a responsibility to ensure that these customers have the information they need to make an align with the calendar month and who bill in advance, implementation challenges may arise when immediately applying the credit to an existing, customer's account depending on that particular customer's billing cycle dates and date of enrollment in EBB").
-But see County of Los Angeles Comments at 5 (arguing that the Commission should require that the benefit be applied immediately and that de-enrollment for non-payment cannot occur before the benefit was applied.); Black Women's Roundtable Comments at 4 (contending that "Black women whose households rely on the EBB for educational requirements, to access social services, search for and maintain employment and telehealth services cannot afford service interruptions or being required to pay the full amount for the internet service because of providers' delay in applying eligible benefits to their accounts.").
+147. The ACP Public Notice also sought comment on the proposal to require participating providers to give adequate notice to a household of their delinquent status before terminating the household's service for non-payment, and on the frequency timing, and method of communicating that notice.
+Some commenters support notice requirements before service is terminated and recommend providers use several methods of notification.
+Other commenters do not support notice requirements before terminating a household's service for non-payment and argue such a requirement conflicts with a provider's statutory obligation to apply the program benefit to subscribers on the same terms and conditions as applied to other customers because providers have an existing process to provide notice of delinquency to customers.
+Upon consideration of the arguments, we find that requiring a notice before termination is necessary to inform households that they may be terminated for non-payment.
+As we found in the EBB Program Order, "[p]roviders will have a direct relationship with their customers, and as such, have a responsibility to ensure that these customers have the information they need to make an

 449 See 47 CFR § 54.1603(a); ("The Emergency Broadband Benefit Program support amount for all participating providers shall equal the actual discount provided to an eligible household off of the actual amount charged to such household. . . .") (emphasis added); see also Broadband Providers Must Apply the Emergency Broadband Benefit Discount Prior to Claiming Reimbursement and Are Reminded of Measures to Protect Against Waste, Fraud, and Abuse, WC Docket No. 20-445, Public Notice, DA 21-1018 (WCB Aug.
 20, 2021) at 2 (EBB Program Discount Application Public Notice).
 Providers must certify, under penalty of perjury, that the affordable connectivity benefit was in fact applied to the households the provider is submitting a claim for reimbursement for.
-Providers must document and retain proof that the program benefit was in fact applied to the households the provider for that household.
+Providers must document and retain proof that the program benefit was in fact applied to the household's account prior to the provider submitting a claim for reimbursement for that household.